 Kate Bush is too English to have enjoyed consistent success in America.

 Her only Top 40 Billboard single was Running Up That Hill (which she reluctantly agreed could be renamed because radio stations wouldn’t play it under its original title, Deal With God) and she is probably still best known in the US as the woman who provided the angelic soprano on Peter Gabriel’s Don’t Give Up.

-Kate retired into motherhood in 1993 and twelve years would pass before her next album release - Aerial (2005).
+Kate retired into motherhood in 1993 (following the release of her seventh studio album, The Red Shoes), and twelve years would pass before her next album release – Aerial (2005).